A7med23/obsidian-sync/Minecraft/ATM9.md

 - [ ] Make a requester to keep things like glass in stock

 - [ ] use a regulator upgrade for RF storage automation with mekanism and stuff that does processing
+- [ ] use quantum catcher for mobs
 ## beginner gear guide and progression

 * you can put a normal stone tools in crafting to turn them into silent gear then replace their parts